siakhooi/shed/README.md

 ## Introduction

-Shed is a collection of bash scripts to manage k8s environments.
+Shed is a collection of bash scripts to manage kubernetes environments.

 What is the meaning of Shed?
-In kubernetes, we treat resources as cattles, and cattles lives in shed.
+In kubernetes, *we treat resources as cattles, and cattles lives in shed*.

-in Shed, a shed can be a cluster, a collection of clusters, a namespace or a collection of namespace.
+in Shed, a shed can be a cluster, a collection of clusters, a namespace or a collection of namespaces.

 Features:

-- A shed comprises of up to 5 kube config, which is a combination or a kube context and/or namespace.
+- Supports up to 5 kube config per shed. (kube config: a combination or a kube context and/or namespace).
-- Shed uses environment variable to control which kubectl context and namespace to work on.
+- Able to work with different shed or kube config in different shell sessions.
-- Auto include kubectl config into KUBECONFIG environment on start up.
+- Auto include kubectl config into `KUBECONFIG` environment on start up.
+- Modified shell prompt for better visibility of which shed/config the shell sessions is working on.
+- Hooks to extends shed functionalities on:
+  - shed-init - when the shell session started.
+  - shed-use - when switch to different shed using command `shed-use`.
+  - shed-kubeconfig-use - when switch to different kube config using commands `shed-kubeconfig-use`, `c0`, `c1`, `c2`, `c3`, `c4`.
+- Support `kubectl` with shorten alias, such as `k`.

+Current Development Environment:

+- Shed is currently developed in wsl ubuntu and tested with Ubuntu and Debian images.

 ## Commands